 If you’re just starting your search, feel free to interview a few breeders and ask them some questions about cost.
 To make it a tad bit easier on you, we’ll also provide you with our answers:

 Why do puppies cost that much?
 To be clear, we don’t make a profit breeding dogs.
 Ever.
 Any monies earned go back into the piggy to reimburse ourselves for expenses that have already been paid.
 (To be honest, we don’t need to make a profit, either.
-That’s what my day job is for.)
+That’s what our day jobs are for.)
 Having said that though, expenses accrued as a result of how involved we are with the breed is MONUMENTAL.
 Six figures monumental.

 Yep.
 A methamphetamine habit would have been cheaper.
 Or a yacht with a Michelin-starred personal chef.

 But Weimaraners are my life’s work.
-In addition to breeding them, I own them, nap with them, train them, work with them, travel with them, compete with them, and teach people about them.
-There’s also about four generations of Barrett owners I coach on a daily basis about best practices and how to overcome their dog’s naughty behaviors.
-And a handful of breeder colleages I chat with every week to strategize our next breeding plans.
-And I answer about 20 emails every night from prospective Weimaraner puppy owners.
-Somewhere in between, I’m also giving back to rescue by picking up, transporting, fostering, and placing otherwise homeless Weimaraners.
+In addition to breeding them, we own them, nap with them, train them, work with them, travel with them, compete with them, and teach people about them.
+There’s also about four generations of Barrett owners we coach on a daily basis about best practices and how to overcome their dog’s naughty behaviors.
+And a handful of breeder colleages we chat with every week to strategize our next breeding plans.
+And we answer about 20 emails every night from prospective Weimaraner puppy owners.
+Somewhere in between, we’re also giving back to rescue by picking up, transporting, fostering, and placing otherwise homeless Weimaraners.
 If the rescue is short on funds to care for a particular dog, we’re the first to pitch in.
-And then there’s my husband!!!
-I sneak in a few moments to spend time with him whenever I can.
-He’s the glue that’s holding us all together.
+And then there’s the spouses!!!
+We sneak in a few moments to spend time with them whenever we can.
+They’re the glue that’s holding us all together.

 In summary, buying a puppy is more than just buying a puppy.
 You’re voting with your dollars, and supporting where your puppy came from.